parashar-lonewolf/ClimaChange_Claims/README.md

 ## Instructions for using the Annotator :

-## The first window will have ask
+## There will be windows that will ask you questions
 ### WINDOW 1.
-"'So do you think this has a CLAIM ?'
+"'Is there a CLAIM ?'

 1. You answer yes by selecting a new actor and/or just clicking "Next"
 ![Window 1](https://cdn.mathpix.com/snip/images/l84NuUtIWpOn2dMH854MHh8kTqtPhRJpxBjx91VuFH8.original.fullsize.png)